day8/re-frame/docs/data-oriented-design.md

 a way to execute the instructions in that DSL (you must provide the event handlers).

-> When your re-frame application runs, it is executes a "program" - a collection of events - which is data - dynamically created by the user's actions (button clicks etc) - on a virtual machine made from the event handlers you register.
+> When your re-frame application runs, it is executing a "program" - a collection of events - which is data - dynamically created by the user's actions (button clicks etc) - on a virtual machine made from the event handlers you register.

 Events are the (assembly) language of your application.